gnuarmeclipse/gnuarmeclipse.github.io-source/site/redirected.md

 Then notify the site that brought you here to update the links.

-If you cannot find the desired page, please let us know, using the [GitHub Issues] tracker, and we'll investigate.
+If you cannot find the desired page, please let us know, using the [GitHub Issues](https://github.com/gnuarmeclipse/gnuarmeclipse.github.io/issues/1) tracker, and we'll investigate.
+Be sure you copy the last part of the current URL, after the `?`, since this is the offending URL.